FREE SHIPPING FOR ORDERS OVER $199

 5% OFF FOR NEWSLETTER-SIGN UP

 Born in 1898 in the small village of Kuortane in western Finland, Hugo Alvar Henrik Aalto was the eldest of four children.
 His parents were well educated and when Alvar turned 5 the family moved to the larger town of Jyväskylä where Alvar was able to attend the local Grammar school.
+He graduated in the spring of 1916 and having already set his sights on becoming an architect he moved to Helskini to study architecture.

 His early years were not without struggle.
 Finland became independent from Russia in 1917 throwing the country into a civil war.
-Aalto, himself, took part in the fighting but soon returned to his studies, graduating in 1921.
+Aalto, himself, took part in the fighting but soon returned to his studies, finally graduating in 1921.

 He started his career as an architect almost immediately and after returning to Jyväskylä he quickly found himself inundated with work and began carving a name for himself within the design world.